bytebase/bytebase/docs/design/gh-ost-integration.md

 ### Pre-migration validation

-Gh-ost has many requirements and limitations, we want to check whether gh-ost is good to go before the actual migration.
+gh-ost has many requirements and limitations, we want to check whether gh-ost is good to go before the actual migration.
 To validate it, we run gh-ost with noop flag.
 We will return the error, if any, to user and let user handle it.
 This will be a new task check run type.

 ```Go
 const TaskCheckDatabaseSchemaUpdateGhost = "bb.task-check.database.schema-update.ghost"